orionorganizacao-dotcom/a-dap-protocol/docs/adap-operational-provenance-v0.1.md

 Traditional logging systems preserve outputs and timestamps.

-They generally do not preserve independently verifiable operational context that existed before or during execution.
+They generally do not preserve independently verifiable operational context existing before or during execution.

 Examples: